hongyusu/hongyusu.github.io/_posts/2015-08-13-scikit-learn-for-python.md

 ## Support vector machines for MNIST dataset

 1. Scikit uses an implementation of SVMs from [libSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 1. Use `sklearn.datasets` module to load MNIST data.
+There are 70000 handwriting digit in MNIST dataset.
-1. `sklearn.cross_validation` module is used to randomly sample training and test set.
+1. `sklearn.cross_validation` module is used to randomly split the original MNIST dataset into training and test sets.
+In particular, we use 60000 handwriting digit for training and 10000 digits for test.
-1. We use linear SVMs for training and prediction.
+1. In this demo, we use linear SVMs without parameter selection.
+One can always use kernel functions (e.g., Gaussian kernel) with parameter tuning to achieve better result.
 1. The script is shown as the following

 {% highlight python linenos %}